-Indicators: Duration of Detention 1.
-What is the maximum detention period set in the law (incl. extensions): 60 days 2.
+Indicators: Duration of Detention

+1. What is the maximum detention period set in the law (incl. extensions):

+CIE

+Border detention facilities

 In practice, how long in average are asylum seekers detained?

-4 days ۷.
-In practice, now long in average are asylum seekers detained?
-4 uays
+4 days

 The maximum detention period that a third country national can stay in a CIE is 60 days, after which he or she must be released if he or she is not.
-The maximum detention duration for an asylum seeker who has applied for asylum from the CIE is the 4-day admissibility phase, if they are admitted they will continue their asylum claim outside detention.
+The maximum detention duration for an asylum seeker who has applied for asylum from the CIE is the 4-day admissibility phase.
+If he or she is admitted, he or she will continue their asylum claim outside detention.